s-shichino1989/TASSeq_EnhancedBeads/README.md

 In the setup.sh script, ask whether re-install R 4.2.1, install required python modules/R packages automatically.
 Please select and type y/Y(Yes) or n/N(No).

-If you do not perform automatic install of modules/packages, you could check required modules/packages
+If you do not perform automatic installation of modules/packages, you could check required modules/packages
 manually by seeing ./source_file/requirements.txt (for python module installation via pip)
 and ./Rscripts/setup.R (R package installation).